andyaiken/forgesteel/to do.md

   * Use encounter templates
   * Auto-create encounters
 * Tactical Maps:
+  * Allow tile color / background to be changed
     * Allow uploaded images to be used as maps
-  * Generate cavern map type
   * Switch map Z level
+    * Show (blurred, translucent, no pointer events) levels below / above
   * Ability to destroy tile squares / wall sections
 * Regional Maps